 Abstracts from the Celebration are published in the annual abstract book and on Digital Commons.

 Please use the following guidelines to format your abstract.
 After you submit your registration, you will be able to edit your abstract in an automatically generated Google Doc.
-You will need to finalize your abstract by February 16.
+You will need to finalize your abstract by the abstract deadline.

 - Workflow – How to Create and Edit Your Abstract

 When you register, your registration information will be used to create an editable abstract in a Google Doc.
 The student submitting the registration and the mentor for the project will recieve an email with a link to that Google Doc.
 If you do not recieve a link within an hour after submitting your registration form, contact email@example.com.

 Click on the Google Doc link at the bottom of the email to open the Google Doc file created specifically for your project.
 If there are multiple student researchers, go to the "share" button in the upper right corner of Google Doc and enter their 1.hope email addresses.
 All student researchers should proof-read the abstract details, checking for formatting, proper spelling of names, titles and funding information (if applicable).

 Once your abstract is ready, ask your mentor to approve the document.
 (See below.)